 While the main focus of the painting is on the terrace itself and the starry sky above, there are also certain other elements in the painting.
 This includes the dark street called the “Rue du Palais” with on its corner a brightly lit store.
 In the background, we can see the tower of the Musée Lapidaire which was a church at the time the painting was created.

-Next to the store, of which the building is partially covered with branches of a tree, there were Ancient Roman monuments which van Gogh purposely left out of the painting, most probably not to draw any attention to them.
+Next to the store, of which the building is partially covered with branches of a tree, there were Ancient Roman monuments that van Gogh purposely left out of the painting, most probably not to draw any attention to them.

 9. The depicted stars are astronomically correct